pepetata/cd4vl/README.md

 * the label layout is not done.
 You have to do it: change the file cd4vl\Apache24\htdocs\cd4vl\public\labels\etiqueta.txt.
 * the label is using ZPL.
 * please develop your own label and make it available for others: etiquetaXXmmLLL.txt --> XX - label width, LLL - Printer language (ZPL).
-* tested in Windowns 8.
+* tested in Windowns 8 and Windows 10.

 # Instalation
 * Access: https://github.com/pepetata/cd4vl.
 * Download the aplication (click on [Clone or Download].
 * Copy the content of the zip file on you machine.
+This can be any computer with access to the VoiceLink server.
 * Run the start.bat file that is on the root folder of the application.
+It will open a "Command Prompt" window.
 * Access the application at http:\\localhost:9080
+* When you are done with the application, you can close the "Command Prompt" window.

 # Best Practices - Locations
 Following the concept that __the less the operator listens, the better; the less the operator speaks, the better__, we should try to reduce the position identification when using the voice system.